The NDSS is administered by Diabetes Australia

 Call the NDSS Helpline 1800 637 700 to find out more.

-How often and when to check blood glucose levels is different for each person.
+How often and when to check glucose levels is different for each person.
 Your diabetes health professionals will help set your personal schedule for when it’s best for you to check.
 Most young people have to check at least 6 times every day.

-When to check your blood glucose level
+When to check your glucose level

 Common times to check are before eating and injecting insulin, when fasting and 2 hours after the start of a meal